Fremantle Football Club: Early years (1993–2006)

-Negotiations between East Fremantle and South Fremantle to enter into the VFL as a merged club began in 1987.
-However, due to an exclusive rights clause granted to the West Coast Eagles this would be impossible until the end of the 1992 season.
-Further applications were made by the clubs to join but their model was out of favour with the West Australian Football Commission.
+Despite Fremantle's long history of Australian rules football, the expansion of the then-Victorian Football League (VFL) into Western Australia took the form of a single, state-wide team with the creation of the West Coast Eagles in 1987.
+Soon afterwards, discussions emerged between the East Fremantle and South Fremantle clubs regarding the formation of a second WA-based VFL club as a joint venture.
+However, exclusive rights clauses in contracts between the Eagles and the VFL made a second Western Australian club legally unfeasible until 1993.
+Additionally, the proposed joint venture model was opposed by the West Australian Football Commission (WAFC).

-The AFL announced on 14 December 1993 that a new team, to be based in Fremantle, would enter the league in 1995, with the tentative name of "Fremantle Sharks."
-The licence cost $4 million.
-The names "Fremantle Football Club", "Fremantle Dockers" and the club colours of purple, red, green and white were announced on 21 July 1994.
-The decision to base the new club in Fremantle was primarily due to the long history of Australian rules football in Fremantle.
-However, it was not represented in a national club competition until 1995, eight years after the first expansion of the then Victorian Football League into Western Australia in 1987 with the creation of the West Coast Eagles.
-Their first training session was held on 31 October 1994 at Fremantle Oval.
+On 14 December 1993, the AFL announced that a new team, to be based in Fremantle, would enter the league in 1995, with the provisional name "Fremantle Sharks."
+The licence had cost the WAFC $4 million.
+On 21 July 1994, the names "Fremantle Football Club", "Fremantle Dockers" and the club colours of purple, red, green and white were announced.

+A first training session for the inaugural squad was held on 31 October 1994 at Fremantle Oval.

 The team endured some tough years near the bottom of the premiership ladder, until they finished fifth after the home and away rounds in 2003 and made the finals for the first time.
 The elimination final against eighth-placed Essendon at Subiaco Oval was then the club's biggest ever game, but ended in disappointment for the home team, with the finals experience of Essendon proving too strong for the young team.
 They then missed making the finals in the following two seasons, finishing both years with 11 wins, 11 losses and only 1 game outside the top eight.

 After an average first half to the 2006 AFL season, Fremantle finished the year with a club-record nine straight wins to earn themselves third position at the end of the home and away season with a club-best 15 wins.
 In the qualifying final against Adelaide at AAMI Stadium, the Dockers led for the first three-quarters before being overrun by the Crows.
 The following week saw the club win its first finals game in the semi-final against Melbourne at Subiaco Oval.
 The club subsequently earned a trip to Sydney to play in its first ever preliminary final, where they lost by 35 points at ANZ Stadium to the Sydney Swans.